- Between £35-100k for permanent employees: from newbies, to experienced developers, to team leaders who can consult with clients.

 - Eager to take responsibility - whilst we mentor via pairing, everyone is empowered and expected to make decisions.

-- Keen to learn constantly - Cloud Foundry moves very quickly, so learning on-the-job is required.
+- Keen to learn constantly - The technologies we work with evolve very quickly, so learning on-the-job is required.

 - Passionate about TDD, BDD and using Continuous Delivery to provide customer value.